signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Read Transaction ID Width** – Refers to the number of bits used to identify read transaction.

 **Port Data Width** – Refers to the Data Width you will be assigned to the connected port.
 Available list will depend on what Bus Protocol was selected.
+This is not displayed in SIG-NATIVE.
+Maximum possible value depends on the 'Data Width' set in System Configuration.

 **User Request Width** – This parameter is available in AHB or APB bus protocol.
 User can choose between 16 or 32 bits.